patreeceeo/old-patreeceeo.github.io/_posts/2021-07-01-de-trashing-sf-streets.md

 ![Flyer featuring the likeness of Carlos Santana looking surprised/excited in front of a pile of trash](/assets/images/RefuseRefuseFlyer-Santana.jpg)

 I think this last one looks the best, aesthetically.
 I think that's because the image takes up a larger portion of the flyer, integrating with some of the informational elements.
 The rest of the text is positioned and formatted in a way that is unpredictable enough to be interesting without appearing random or messy.
-Also, the constricted color palette evokes show posters of the 60s and 70s, which probably includes some of Santana's posters.
+Also, the constricted color palette evokes show posters of the late 60s and 70s, which probably includes some of Santana's old posters.

 The software I used to make these: Procreate on the iPad for the illustrations, which were sometimes touched up a bit with Krita.
 The final compositions were created with Google docs, which, while lacking in some ways, makes sharing and collaboration easy.